-Tuesday, 13th October, 10.00 - 11.00 in Information Engineering Building LR8 SAFETY LECTURE Andrew Watt
+Tuesday, 10th October, 10.00 - 11.00 in Information Engineering Building HRLT SAFETY LECTURE Andrew Watt

-Friday, 23rd October, 10.30 - 12.00 in RSL INFORMATION SKILLS WORKSHOP Ljilja Ristic
+Friday, 20th October, 10.30 - 12.00 in RSL INFORMATION SKILLS WORKSHOP Ljilja Ristic

-Monday, 12 November, 12.00 - 13.00 in Hume-Rothery Lecture Theatre BENEFITS OF MEMBERSHIP OF THE INSTITUTE OF MATERIALS, MINERALS & MINING Sarah Boad (IoM3)
+Monday, 30 October, 12.00 - 13.00 in Hume-Rothery Lecture Theatre BENEFITS OF MEMBERSHIP OF THE INSTITUTE OF MATERIALS, MINERALS & MINING Sarah Boad (IoM)

-Friday, 6th November, 12.00 - 13.00 in Hume-Rothery Lecture Theatre and then 14.00 in 21 Banbury Road Conference Room PROJECT MANAGEMENT Paul Warren, NSG (Pilkington Glass) & Adrian Taylor
+Friday, 3rd November, 12.00 - 13.00 in Hume-Rothery Lecture Theatre and then 14.00-1600 in 21 Banbury Road Conference Room PROJECT MANAGEMENT Paul Warren, NSG (Pilkington Glass) & Adrian Taylor

-Friday, 13th November, 15.00 - 16.30 in Hume-Rothery Lecture Theatre LOOKING TO THE FUTURE: WHAT DO EMPLOYERS SEEK?
+Friday, 10th November, 15.00 - 16.30 in Hume-Rothery Lecture Theatre LOOKING TO THE FUTURE: WHAT DO EMPLOYERS SEEK?
 OU Careers Service, Dr Andy Norton (Rolls Royce), Dr Mohinder Saran (Royal Bank of Scotland) & Adrian Taylor.

-Michaelmas Term [dates to be confirmed, names taken on tour at Induction], in Mechanical Workshop WORKSHOP INDUCTION AND SAFETY COURSE Laurie Walton
+Michaelmas Term [dates to be confirmed, names taken on tour at Induction] WORKSHOP INDUCTION AND SAFETY COURSE Les Chorley or colleague.

 This workshop induction course is mandatory for anyone who wishes to use the workshop and is also useful as general skills training and safety awareness - even if you never need to use workshop equipment yourself, you may well be responsible one day for people who do.
 When the equipment is not in demand for department business, you are also permitted to use the workshop for other work such as urgent bicycle repairs - but only if you have done the training course!

-The default position is that we recommend all new research students to attend the course but, with the permission of your supervisor, you may opt out of this by sending an e-mail to Laurie Walton (copied to Marion Beckett and your supervisor) in advance of the time reserved for your course.
-IF YOU DO OPT OUT AND SUBSEQUENTLY FIND THAT YOU NEED TO USE THE WORKSHOP, IT WILL BE NO USE AT THIS TIME PLEADING THAT YOU DESPERATELY NEED ACCESS TO THE WORKSHOP FOR YOUR RESEARCH (OR TO MEND YOUR BIKE SO THAT YOU CAN GET HOME THAT NIGHT) - YOU SHOULD BE AWARE THAT YOU MIGHT HAVE TO WAIT FOR THREE TO FOUR MONTHS BEFORE LAURIE WALTON RUNS THE NEXT TRAINING COURSE.
+The default position is that we recommend all new research students to attend the course but, with the permission of your supervisor, you may opt out of this by sending an e-mail to Les Chorley (copied to Marion Beckett and your supervisor) in advance of the time reserved for your course.
+IF YOU DO OPT OUT AND SUBSEQUENTLY FIND THAT YOU NEED TO USE THE WORKSHOP, IT WILL BE NO USE AT THIS TIME PLEADING THAT YOU DESPERATELY NEED ACCESS TO THE WORKSHOP FOR YOUR RESEARCH (OR TO MEND YOUR BIKE SO THAT YOU CAN GET HOME THAT NIGHT) - YOU SHOULD BE AWARE THAT YOU MIGHT HAVE TO WAIT FOR THREE TO FOUR MONTHS BEFORE THE WORKSHOP STAFF RUN THE NEXT TRAINING COURSE.